SMPyBandits/SMPyBandits/How_to_run_the_code.md

 make lint lint3  # check the code with pylint
 ```

-It is also used to clean the code, build the doc, send the doc, etc.
+It is also used to clean the code, build the doc, send the doc, etc. (This should not be used by others)

 ---